AdguardTeam/AdguardKnowledgeBase/pages/04.macos/03.features/docs.en.md

         - docs
 ---

-Adguard for macOS is designed to block ads on web pages and in applications installed on your computer.
-In addition, Adguard protects users from fraudulent websites and their information from statistics gathering systems.
-This section gives a brief overview of the Adguard for macOS functions.
+AdGuard for macOS is designed to block ads on web pages and in applications installed on your computer.
+In addition, AdGuard protects users from fraudulent websites and their information from statistics gathering systems.
+This section gives a brief overview of the AdGuard for macOS functions.

 ## Ad Blocker